 Should I Drive in Ireland?

 The first thing you need about driving in Ireland is that motorists drive on the left side of the road.
-Also, streets are narrow and cars are tiny.
+Also, the streets are narrow and cars are tiny.
 However, one of the most charming ways to discover Ireland is by car — so just be sure to allow enough time to travel between towns (and be sure to build in time for some impromptu stops).
+So, what're you waiting for?
+Plan the ultimate Ireland road trip today.

 Where to Stay in Dublin

 During your Dublin stay, you’ll want to take full advantage of walking.
 That’s easy to do if you're staying in Temple Bar or City Center, or near Grafton Street.
-If you're looking for a more affordable option, consider staying in the Ballsbridge neighborhood.
+If you're looking for a more affordable option, consider making the Ballsbridge neighborhood your home base.
+Or, for a true bucket-list-worthy stay, check into one of the castle hotels near Dublin.